Pompeo denies impropriety in firing of State Dept. watchdog

 The letters were sent to Engel and obtained by The Associated Press a day after congressional Democrats released a transcript of an interview with Linick last week and demanded answers to allegations he made.

-The letters — two from Pompeo and one from Biegun — were also accompanied by a four-page compilation of numerous Linick quotes from the transcript entitled “Three Things Democrats Won’t Tell You About Linick’s Testimony” and annotated with refutations of specific points.
+The letters — two from Pompeo and one from Biegun — were accompanied by a four-page compilation of numerous Linick quotes from the transcript entitled “Three Things Democrats Won’t Tell You About Linick’s Testimony” and annotated with refutations of specific points.

 Among other things, Linick testified that he had sought information from Biegun, Bulatao and several other top Pompeo aides about allegations that Pompeo and his wife improperly used government staff to run personal errands.
 Although did not say he knew that Pompeo had been alerted to the probe, several lawmakers, including Engel, concluded it would be difficult to believe that he had not been.